 Digital transformation has been at the top of IT agendas for a number of years now.
 But the number of companies reaping its full benefits remains small.
-AIIM found that over 80% of organizations thought digital transformation was “important” or “very important” for their business.
-Yet only one in five felt they were where they wanted to be on their digital transformation journey.
+AIIM found that close to 80% of organizations thought digital transformation was “important” or “very important” for their business.
+But the number of companies reaping its full benefits remains small.
+Most feel they still have a ways to go in terms of the maturity of their digital transformation journey.

-Content management in the world of Big Data has increasingly become a barrier to digital transformation.
-As the amount and variety of information flowing through organizations has increased, so has the number of enterprise content management systems it uses.
-The AIIM survey found that the average number of content systems has grown by 30% in the last five years but the majority of information still remains outside these content management systems in the likes of email systems, file shares and EFSS systems.
+A primary reason: Content management in the world of Big Data has increasingly become a barrier to digital transformation.
+As the amount and variety of information flowing through organizations has increased, so has the number of content management systems it uses.
+The 2018 AIIM survey found that the average number of content systems has grown by 30% in the last five years but the majority of information still remains outside these content management systems, isolated in the likes of email systems, file shares and EFSS systems.

-Users that have seen little value in ECM have taken it upon themselves to find point solutions to their specific content needs.
+This landscape is a result of the users that actually create most of this information not seeing direct value in traditional ECM platforms—while being asked to perform extra tasks to ensure the platform’s effectiveness.
+Consequently, they’ve taken it upon themselves to find point solutions to their specific content needs.
 Apart from the obvious cost, risk and governance concerns of this approach, it has resulted in a situation where it’s impossible for organizations to gain full value from their content.

 Within the digital workspace, the focus is on user productivity.
 Content services are based around contextual content delivery, sharing and collaboration.
 The user should be able to access relevant content from the application or device that best suits their needs.
 The content services platform must facilitate communication and collaboration.
 Importantly, it must not act as an impediment to efficient and agile work practices.
 That means that the platform removes as much of the content management and governance tasks from the user as possible.